knative/func/docs/reference/func_run.md

 	Values provided for flags are not persisted to the function's metadata.

 	Containerized Runs
-	  The --container flag indicates that the function's container shuould be run rather than running the source code directly.
+	  The --container flag indicates that the function's container should be run rather than running the source code directly.
 This may require that the function's container first be rebuilt.
 Building the container on or off can be altered using the --build flag.
 The default value --build=auto